GiulioAppetito/cep-genetic-algorithms-thesis/README.md

 - **cep.TargetSequencesGenerator**: Generates target event sequences for testing and evaluation by applying predefined patterns to a stream of events and saving matches to a file.

-- **events.source.EventProducer**: Loads events from a CSV file and represents them as a Flink DataStream, allowing for real-time processing of event data.
+- **events.factory.DataStreamFactory**: Loads events from a CSV file and represents them as a Flink DataStream, allowing for real-time processing of event data.

 - **fitness.FitnessCalculator**: Main fitness evaluation component, which initializes configuration and calculates the fitness of generated patterns against target sequences.
 It now delegates sequence matching and scoring to `EventSequenceMatcher` and `FitnessScoreCalculator`.